diocomweb/website/docs/diode_network.md

 ## Relay Node Incentives

-Most people will host a Relay Node to trade the bandwidth they supply for [DIODE bandwidth tokens](/docs/token.html).
+Most people will host a Relay Node to trade the bandwidth they supply for [DIODE bandwidth tokens](/docs/token.html) (see Application Sponsors below for more information).

 However, some people will host a node to provide themselves, and their users, with their own Diode Network bandwidth - this can have the advantages of greater privacy and potentially lower cost.